Gum Inflammation Disease Linked to Overall Health of Your Body

 Symptoms of Gum Disease

-Keeping an eye out for signs of gum problems will help you avoid other systemic issues that might develop.
+Keeping an eye out for signs of gum problems helps you avoid other systemic issues that might develop.
 Here are symptoms of gum disease to watch out for.

 - Swollen or red gums

 - Gums that are tender or bleed easily